-Current ranking for BMX riders is maintained in a database run by British Cycling and points are updated daily.
+The current ranking for BMX riders is maintained in a database run by British Cycling, and points are updated daily.

 A BMX bike racer's ranking is calculated from the 12 best results in any one year, where the racing year runs from December 1 to November 30.

-Racing points earned in Olympic, World and European championship events are automatically added to a rider's rankings.
+Racing points earned in Olympic, World and European championship events are automatically added to riders' rankings.
 Still, British Cycling has to be informed of any points scored at other international events.

-Only BMX riders with a full racing licence can be awarded ranking points so anyone planning to take part in competitive BMX bike racing should consider being a fully authorised member of British Cycling.
+Only BMX riders with a full racing licence can be awarded ranking points, so anyone planning to participate in competitive BMX bike racing should consider being a fully authorised member of British Cycling.